 The single and double cabins also have a front deck overlooking the property.
 The cabins share a lovely detached bathroom/shower house.
 Volunteers staying in the cabins have full access to the bungalow kitchen, dining room, TV and media room and laundry room.
 You will be responsible for keeping your personal area, bathroom, and common cooking areas clean.

 Leisure time during your stay abroad in the USA

-You will usually be working six days per week; one day per week is free.
-You off-day is usually on Sunday or Monday.
-During your volunteer period you will become acquainted with the country and its people while working on the farm.
-The team on the farm will occasionally organise excursions to nearby tourist attractions if there is time on the weekends.
-Depending on your riding skills and the horses which are currently on the farm you may be able to go for a ride and enjoy the nearby natural surroundings of the ranch.
-Please keep in mind, though, that we can never promise a certain number of rides as it depends on your skills as well as the amount of work and condition of the horses.
-On your off day you can enjoy a lazy day at the pool, relax with a good book or play games with the other volunteers.
+Typically, you work six days a week; one day a week is free.
+Your day off is usually Sunday or Monday.
+The team at the farm occasionally organises trips to nearby tourist attractions if there is time on the weekends.
+If the workload allows, and depending on your riding skills and the condition of the horses, you may be able to join a trail ride and enjoy the nearby nature of the ranch.
+However, trail rides cannot be promised.
+On your day off, you can spend a lazy day by the pool, relax with a good book or play games with the other volunteers.
 The farm is located in a very rural area, so it is not possible to visit the nearby town without a rental car.

 Arrival in Orlando

 Your stay in the mustang project: A typical volunteer day